davidtchiu/davidtchiu.github.io/teaching/cs240/lab.cmd/index.md

 #### Prerequisites

 - Ideally, you should have the git and Java installed on your machine, but they're big installs.
 Even if you don't have these yet, you should still be able to do the lab.
-  - [https://git-scm.com/downloads](Download) and install git if not already installed.
+  - [https://git-scm.com/downloads](Download) and install git if not already installed. **For windows users** this is particularly important!!!
   - [https://www.java.com](Download) and install Java if not already installed.

 #### Part 1 - Navigating the File System